FAQs

 Funding for shelter locations comes from the Washington County Homeless Services Division.
 This division receives funding through the voter-approved regional Supportive Housing Services measure as its primary funding source, Continuum of Care funding from the federal government, and more recently temporary funding from the Governor’s implementation EO-02 declaring a state of emergency related to homelessness.

-While this is a common concern from property owners, the Portland State University Homelessness Research & Action Collaborative ran a study examining property value changes in Portland in four different neighborhoods where an alternative pod style shelter was sited.
+While this is a common concern from property owners, the Portland State University Homelessness Research & Action Collaborative published a Village Research and How-To Guide examining property value changes in Portland in four different neighborhoods where an alternative pod style shelter was sited.
 They found, “In three of the four neighborhoods that are adjacent to residential homes there were no significant changes in property values.
 The fourth neighborhood did indicate that property values of the nearby residential properties to one of the villages did drop slightly in relation to the opening of the village.
 However, there are several other factors that could explain those changes.”

 Parking is provided on-site for shelter staff and guests to mitigate parking impacts on the surrounding neighborhood.